 Thermal conductivity depends upon the mineralogical and chemical compositions along with the glassy phase contained in the application and refractory temperature.
-The conductivity usually changes with rise in temperature.
-In case, where heat transfer is required through brick work, for example in recuperators, re-generators, muffles, etc. the refractory should have high conductivity.
-Low thermal conductivity is desirable for conservation of heat by providing adequate insulation.
+The conductivity usually changes with the rise in temperature.
+In case, where heat transfer is required through brickwork, for example in recuperators, re-generators, muffles, etc. the refractory should have high conductivity.
+Low thermal conductivity is desirable for the conservation of heat by providing adequate insulation.

 Test Method: IS: 1528 (P-16)1991